 2.)
 Give Time to Practise New Skills

-At around this time, children might have started to walk and are beginning to say a few words.
+At around this time, children might have started to walk (or run!) and are beginning to say a few words.
 These exciting new developments may keep your little one from getting to sleep as they might be more interested in practising these new skills.
 By giving your child the time they need to walk and talk during the daytime, they will be less likely to stay up and do it while they’re supposed to be asleep!

 3.)
 Limit Screen Time

 At this age, your toddler might play around with an iPad or spend time watching the TV.
 Screen time is known to cause sleep disturbances in children so if you find your child is having a hard time falling asleep or staying asleep, consider how screen time plays a role in it.
 Avoid screens within two hours of bedtime and switch to a calm activity that they can do before bed.

 4.)
 Age-Appropriate Sleep Schedule

 During this time, bedtime is being moved up earlier to allow the transition from two naps to one.
 It can be difficult if your child is becoming overtired during this period, as they will have a difficult time falling asleep and staying asleep due to it.
 Ideally, once your child has transitioned to one nap, they should be awake for about five to six hours before the nap and then awake no more than five to six hours between nap and bedtime.
 Of course, there are always exceptions to the rules and if your baby seems to handle bigger awake times, then it’s best to go on their individual tired signs and not so much the clock or set hours, especially leading up to bedtime.
 Some children need a 6.30pm bedtime and others are quite happy to go down closer to 8pm or 9pm.

 5.)
 If You Need Help, Ask For It